 This chapter can be divided into three parts.

-These first 16 verses are further divided into two sections:
+These first 17 verses of this chapter are divided into two sections:

 God allows people to participate with Him in carrying out His will.
 My task is not just to sit and watch God work, but to give my best effort when work needs to be done.